-Liz Davies, who teaches on Social Work programmes at London Met, has recently written for Channel 4 News highlighting the lessons that can be learned from recent deaths of children following abuse.
+Liz Davies, writing for Channel 4 News highlighting the lessons that can be learned from recent deaths of children following abuse.
 Liz has a long record of critical engagement with social work policy and practice and has published widely in the UK news media on the cases of Baby Peter and Victoria Climbié.
 The text of Liz’s article, written following Kyra Ishaq’s mother’s conviction for manslaughter, is

 ‘ALARM BELLS SHOULD HAVE RUNG’ As Khyra Ishaq’s mother is found guilty of manslaughter, social work lecturer Liz Davies writes that most serious case reviews following the deaths of children from abuse highlight the same factors.
 This case will probably be no different except that Birmingham professionals were, following the death of Baby Peter in Haringey, overwhelmed with the national trend of a vast increase in referrals and also 19 children in their area had died from abuse in the space of four years.